ideas42ventures/ideas42ventures.com/README.md

 ### Email subscription form

-We use [Netlify forms](https://docs.netlify.com/forms/setup/) to handle the form submission.
+We use [Buttondown](https://buttondown.email/) to handle the form submission.

-- Form submissions are stored in the forms section of Netlify
+- Form submissions are stored in the subscriber tab in the Buttondown dashboard.
-- We send a copy of every submission to `tyler@ideas42ventures.com`
+- The `env` variable for the Buttondown is set in the Netlify environment UI.
-- Currently, we manually export a CSV for import into our mailer, Buttondown.
-This will change.
+- We handle browsers that have JS disabled with redirects to static pages.

 ## Contributing